 From Central London, Leeds Castle is about 40 miles away with Cantebury Cathedral and White Cliffs of Dover situated within 45 minutes drive from each other.
 While each sight is accessible by a more inexpensive train route, I recommend coach or car to get all the sights in a one day trip.

 Leeds Castle was built before the 12th century and was made famous in the 13th century by King Edward I. The castle was built on two islands situated on a lake offshoot of the River Len.
-The castle is completely surrounded by water creating a natural mote defense and only connected to the mainland by one bridge.
+The castle is completely surrounded by water creating a natural mote defence and only connected to the mainland by one bridge.
 One of my favourite British monarchs, the dynamic Henry VIII used Leeds castle for one of his many wives in the 16th century, Catherine of Aragon.
 While Catherine didn’t loose her head like Henry’s other wives, she more famous for being the mother of Queen Mary I and her political involvement with the Archbishop of Cantebury and the Catholic Church in his defiance of Henry’s new Church of England.

 Today Leeds Castle is a National Trust sight with self guided tours of the castle for 25 pounds for the year.
 Visitors can buy a pass for the year and visit all year with the same pass.
 Walking around an old castle may not suit you and the grounds surrounding the castle has much to offer.
 There is an extensive hedged maze, golf course, petting zoo, paddle boating which makes Leeds Castle perfect for family outings, romantic picnics, or a day in the sun.
 Leeds is also a popular music festival venue in the summer.